jkru3/digital-garden/content/contact.md

 ---
 tags:
-  - navbar
-  - personal
 aliases:
-  - let's talk
+description: let's talk
 ---
 thanks for stopping by!